enyeInc/Engineering-Conventions/README.md

 3. `Recommended 12.0.0 LTS`

 #### Javascript Linting
-Install ESLint in your IDE
+Install ESLint in your Repo and IDE
 * It assures that you are following a [basic level of Javascript coding conventions](https://eslint.org/docs/developer-guide/code-conventions)

+#### Prettier
+Install Prettier in your Repo
+* It assures that you have a [consistent way to format code](https://prettier.io/docs/en/install.html)

 # Git Work Flow
 #### Feature branches